This section contains useful tools and background information about the marine habitat classification system.

 Have you found a community that doesn’t sit well within any existing biotopes in the Marine Habitat Classification for Britain and Ireland?
 Please let us know at firstname.lastname@example.org and refer to the guidance below.

 The classification is a work-in-progress.
-Read this two-page summary for an update on the ongoing work to update the littoral and sublittoral parts of the classification system.
+Read the summary for an update on the ongoing work to update the classification.

 The update to version 15.03 saw the addition of a deep-sea section for the first time; this report describes the work done to create this new section.
 No edits were made to the rest of the classification.